Composr Tutorial: Notifications

 Note that the settings apply to all members (while respecting the notification permissions).
 You cannot set lock-downs against specific usergroups.

-SecurityNotifications broadly fall into 3 categories:
+SecurityNotifications broadly fall into 3 classifications:

 - Notifications sent directly to a specific member, relating to them